 Lifecycle and diet: Moles live almost their entire three-year lifespan underground and feast exclusively on earthworms.
 They give birth only once in that lifespan to a litter of three or four pups.

 Lifecycle and diet: Pocket gophers can live up to seven years unless a predator, like a hawk or snake, preys on them.
-They love to eat garden crops like radishes and carrots but also consume grubs and worms.
+They love to eat garden crops like radishes and carrots but consume grubs and worms.

 Lifecycle and diet: In the wild, rabbits live about three years, but can survive up to 12 years in captivity.
 These herbivores give birth to litters of three to seven bunnies and can produce one litter a month during the spring season.